sugoiJS/mongoDB/README.md

 ### Create Model

-For creating a model all you need is to extend the MongoModel class and set your properties
+to create a model, all you need is to extend the MongoModel class and set your properties.

-just like that:
+Just like that:

     export class Message extends MongoModel {
         public userId:string;